cryptpad/documentation/admin_guide/installation.rst

 1. Protect traffic with SSL (so your users can reach your instance via HTTPS)
-2. Scale to many more users by serving static content with a more scalable webserver instead of the single-threaded NodeJS webserver that is built-in
+2. Scale to many more users by serving static content with a more scalable web-server instead of the single-threaded NodeJS web-server that is built-in
 3. Allow the application server to focus exclusively on handling websocket connections